awsdocs/aws-organizations-docs/doc_source/orgs_integrate_services.md

   The minimum permissions for these credentials are the following:
   + `organizations:EnableAWSServiceAccess`\.
 You can also use the `organizations:ServicePrincipal` condition key with this operation to limit requests that those operations make to a list of approved service principal names\.
 For more information, see [Condition Keys](orgs_permissions_overview.md#orgs_permissions_conditionkeys)\.
   + `organizations:ListAWSServiceAccessForOrganization` – Required if you use the AWS Organizations console\.
-  + The minimum permissions required by the trusted service depend on the service\.
+  + The minimum permissions that are required by the trusted service depend on the service\.
 For more information, see the trusted service's documentation\.
 + If one person has credentials with permissions in AWS Organizations but someone else has credentials with permissions in the trusted service, perform these steps in the following order:

   1. The person who has credentials with permissions in AWS Organizations should use the AWS Organizations console, the AWS CLI, or an AWS SDK to enable trusted access for the trusted service\.
 This grants permission to the other service to perform its required configuration in the organization when the following step \(step 2\) is performed\.

      The minimum AWS Organizations permissions are the following:
-     + `organizations:EnableAWSServiceAccess`
+     + `organizations:EnableAWSServiceAccess`\.
      + `organizations:ListAWSServiceAccessForOrganization` – Required only if you use the AWS Organizations console

      For the steps to enable trusted access in AWS Organizations, see [How to Enable or Disable Trusted Access](#orgs_how-to-enable-disable-trusted-access)\.